zun-liang/meme-generator/README.md

 # Scrimba - Learn React Project 3 Meme Generator

 This is a solution to the [Learn React Project 3 Meme Generator](https://www.figma.com/file/MoLwFPHNHJVrzdFurxHzNV/Meme-Generator?node-id=0%3A1&t=9pmbaPcIxUHE1t0e-0).

-## About Scrimba

-At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜 If we succeed with this, it will give anyone who wants to become a software developer a realistic shot at succeeding, regardless of where they live and the size of their wallets 🎉
-The Frontend Developer Career Path aims to teach you everything you need to become a Junior Developer, or you could take a deep-dive with one of our advanced courses 🚀

 ## About Challenge